yongli-abc/Nash-Equilibrium-of-Reactive-Modules-Games-using-MCMAS/readme.md

 To use tool, please write your game in SRML format.
 There are several examples in the ./RML_examples directory.
 Then use './main yourRMLFile.rml' to run the tool.
 It will automatically analyse the existence of Nash Equilibrium in your game.

 For writing a propositional formula, supported connectives are '&&, ||, !, ->'.

 For writing a LTL formula as 'goal', supported temporal operators are 'X, F, G, U'.
-Please avoid use these letters in variables.
+Please avoid using these letters in variables.
 It's recommended to use small-case letters for variables only.